Tofu Bacon Recipe

 Technically, yes, but it’s not recommended.
 That tiny bit of oil barely adds any measurable fat to each serving and makes sure the edges get nice and crispy.
 If you don’t mind having softer slices, make sure you line the baking dish with parchment paper to prevent it from sticking to the bottom.

-How long with tofu bacon keep?
+How long will tofu bacon keep?

 Wrapped tightly in plastic wrap or stored in an airtight zip top bag in the fridge, tofu bacon will keep for up to a week.
 To reheat, toss it back into the oven at 350 for 5 – 8 minutes, or the air fryer at 370 degrees for 3 – 5 minutes, until crispy and hot.